PatrykFlama/UWr/Sem2/AI/Lista 3.5/README.md

 Solution:
 We spawn an ant in random city and let it travel randomly (each city only once), with probability to travel to city _n_ dependant on its weights.
-Weights of path to each city is based on distance and pheromones intensity.
-Ant leaves pheromone trail inversly proportional to distance travelled.
+After travel we judge the score (total distance) and based on it and ants path we update pheromones on our graph.
 After _k_ iterations we end up with most probably shortest path.

 ## Exercise 4